Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 To depart from the UK, passengers must complete a declaration.
 To fill out the declaration, as well as for more detailed information, please follow the link.

-In the case of minors under the age of 14, the epidemiological file and declaration are completed and signed at their own risk by the legal representative or accompanying person.
+In the case of minors up to 14 years of age, the epidemiological file and the declaration on their own responsibility are completed and signed by the legal representative or companion.

 To travel from the Republic of Moldova to Portugal, all passengers must comply with the following rules imposed by the Portuguese authorities: